 The Cation Exchange Capacity, CEC,is a measurement of the soil’s capacity to hold cation nutrients.
 More precisely, it is a measurement of the capacity of the negatively charged clay and organic matter to attract and hold positively charged cations.
 CEC is useful in comparing the potential for different soils to hold and supply nutrients for plant growth.

 Nitrogen is the one nutrient most often limiting plant growth.
 The need for nitrogen varies from plant to plant.
-For example, tomatoes and vine crops (cucumbers, squash, and melons) will put on excessive vine growth at the expense of fruiting with excess nitrogen.
-Whereas potatoes, corn, and cole crops (cabbage, broccoli, and cauliflower) are heavy feeders and benefit from high soil nitrogen levels.
+For example, tomatoes and vine crops (cucumbers, squash, and melons) develop excessive vine growth at the expense of fruiting with excess nitrogen.
+Potatoes, corn and cole crops (cabbage, broccoli, and cauliflower) are heavy feeders and benefit from high soil nitrogen levels.
 Bluegrass turf and many annuals also benefit from routine nitrogen applications.
 Trees and shrubs have a low relative need for soil nitrogen.
 Colorado soils benefit from nitrogen fertilization of the right amount and frequency to meet plant needs.
 General symptoms of nitrogen deficiency are shown in Table 2 and Figure 1.

 Soil tests have limited value in indicating nitrogen needs for a home garden or lawn because the value is constantly changing due to organic content, microorganism activity, and changes in temperature and water.

 Iron chlorosis refers to a yellowing of leaves caused by an iron deficiency in the leaf tissues.
 Primary symptoms include interveinal chlorosis (i.e., a general yellowing of leaves with veins remaining green).
-Symptoms show first and more pronounced on younger leaves on the new growth.
+Symptoms appear first and are more pronounced on younger leaves and on new growth.
 In severe cases, leaves may become pale yellow or whitish, but veins retain a greenish tint.
-Angular shaped brown spits may develop between veins and leave margins may scorch (brown along the edge).
+Angular shaped brown spots may develop between veins and leave margins may scorch (brown along the edge).
 Symptoms may show on a single branch or on the entire tree.
-General symptoms of iron chlorosis are shown in Figure 2 and Table 3.
+General symptoms of iron chlorosis are shown in Table 3 and Figure 2.

 In western, high pH soils, iron is not deficient; but rather unavailable for plant uptake due to the soil’s high lime (calcium carbonate) content.
 In western soils, iron chlorosis is a general symptom of other problems, including the following:

 - Springtime over-watering is the primary cause of iron chlorosis in western soils!
-Attention to irrigation management, with season changes of the irrigation controller, will generally correct iron chlorosis.
+Attention to irrigation management, with seasonal changes of the irrigation controller will generally correct iron chlorosis.

 - Soil compaction and low soil oxygen contributes to iron chlorosis.

-- Iron chlorosis is an early symptom of trunk girdling roots (caused by planting tree too deep).
+- Iron chlorosis is an early symptom of trunk girdling roots.

-- Iron chlorosis expresses as a complication of winter trunk/bark injury.
+- Iron chlorosis appears as a complication winter trunk/bark injury.